Therberus/therberus.github.io/about.md

 	<li>An adaptation model, that defines a certain number of heuristics that will link student profiles to related game elements.
 Links that can and should evolve over time.</li>
 </ul>

-</p>The different theoretical propositions shall be put to the test in real world conditions, in different secondary schools in the Auvergne-Rhone-Alpes region.
+<p>The different theoretical propositions shall be put to the test in real world conditions, in different secondary schools in the Auvergne-Rhone-Alpes region.
 Mathematics is the chosen subject for these experiments, with a target population of 13 to 14 year olds.</p>

 <p>The objective of my thesis is therefore the production of a model that allows the adaptation of game elements to learner profiles, based on trace based study, and fixed characteristics identified by questionnaires.</p>